 Features: wide open trail, pine forest, sunny exposure

-In the summertime, Spruce Creek Trail is home to the trailhead for the popular Mohawk Lakes hike.
-But in the summer, the backcountry road closes, and is a great option for snowshoeing or hiking.
+In the summertime, Spruce Creek Trail is home to the trailhead for the popular Mohawk Lakes hike and Continental Falls.
+But in the winter, the backcountry road closes, and is a great option for snowshoeing or hiking.
 This trail is up to 4.3 miles roundtrip, and is the most difficult of the hikes so far with 984 feet in elevation gain.
 The trail is wide open though, with plenty of room and lots of side trails for exploring.
 The trail isn’t as well marked, so we recommend downloading the trail map before you go.

 Blue Lakes Trail